ABERCONWY BOROUGH COUNCIL ~

 CYNGOR SIR GORLLEWIN MORGANNWG

-ARMS: Argent three Chevronels between two pine cones Vert dimidiating as many Gouttes Sable.
+ARMS: Argent three Chevronels Gules between in chief two Pine Cones Vert dimidiating as many Gouttes Sable and in base a Lozenge also Sable.

 CREST: On a Wreath of the Colours in front of a demi Dragon Gules holding between the fore paws of a Rose Gules barbed and seeded proper thereon a Rose Argent likewise barbed and seeded proper four Annulets embattled on the outer edge Or.

-BADGE A Roundel Argent charged with fourteen Lozenges Sable between three Chevronels Gules.
+*BADGE: A Roundle Argent charged fourteen Lozenges Sable placed seven and seven between three Chevronels Gules.

 Motto 'CARDARN POB CYFIAWN' - The just are strong.